cyrusobrien/cyrusobrien/_pages/activism.md

 # Criminal and Juvenile Justice Activism

 I am a prison abolitionist.
 I have been working to reduce and limit incarceration since 2008, when I moved to Alabama to work for juvenile justice reform.
 I've worked with the Southern Poverty Law Center, the Annie E. Casey Foundation, the American Bar Association, and, since 2013, the Project on Accountable Justice, a criminal justice reform think-tank based at Florida State University.
 My projects to reduce incarceration have involved legislative advocacy, collaborative technical assistance to local courts and state corrections agencies, media campaigns, and assistance with litigation against a private juvenile prison.
-Some of this work has resulted in publications, a selection of which are below.
+Some of this work has resulted in publications, a selection of which is below.